If you or someone you love is in need of mental health or addiction support, reach out today.

 Rogers Behavioral Health is a not-for-profit, independent provider of specialized mental health and addiction treatment.
 As one of the largest behavioral healthcare systems in the United States, Rogers offers highly effective, evidence-based treatment that helps people reach their full potential for health and well-being.

-If you or someone you care about is struggling, Rogers Behavioral Health can help.
+If you or someone you care about is struggling with a mental health disorder, Rogers Behavioral Health can help.

 Rogers Connect Care, our telehealth option for select PHP and IOP programming, is currently available to residents living in Illinois, Minnesota, Tennessee, and Wisconsin.